 There was some controversy when Atari allowed Playboy magazine to feature Alica in their Women of Video Games picture in the November 2007 issue.
 She posed topless along with other female video game characters, she was clearly drawn by a different artist and was only recognisable due to the fact she was holding her Gunrod.

 With this being a fairly dated game now many of the websites have gone down including the official Japanese site which was full of content.
-There are only fan sites left such as this one so I've listed some of them below.
+Listed below are a couple that you may find useful.

 Contains a detailed walkthrough of Bullet Witch.